Constantine tramway

-The Constantine Tramway is a tramway network serving Constantine, the third-largest city in Algeria.
+The Constantine tramway (Tramway de Constantine; ترامواي قسنطينة) is a tramway network serving Constantine, the third-largest city in Algeria.
 Opened in 2013, the tramway is operated by the Société d'exploitation des tramways (SETRAM) and owned by the Entreprise Métro d'Alger (EMA).
-The network currently consists of one 18.4 kilometre long line connecting Constantine with the nearby town of Ali Mendjeli.
-A second route, running to El Khroub via the airport, is currently planned.
+The network currently consists of one 18.4 km line connecting Constantine with the nearby town of Ali Mendjeli.
+A second route, running to El Khroub via Mohamed Boudiaf International Airport, is currently planned.

 First planned in the early 2000s, the tramway experienced several delays and cost overruns during the course of its completion.
-Construction lasted from 2008 to 2013, and the tramway opened on the 4th of July 2013.
-A southern extension to the network added 10 kilometres to the line and opened in stages, first on the 3rd of June 2019, and later on the 29th of September 2021.
+Construction lasted from 2008 to 2013, and the tramway opened on 4 July 2013.
+A southern extension to the network added 10 km to the line and opened in stages, first on 3 June 2019, and later on 29 September 2021.

+Although it is generally referred to as a 'tramway', the network's tendencies are in fact closer to a light rail or an interurban rather than a tramway.